top of page

 The Clue in the Name

-Starting with the basics, the term “change management” itself provides a hint: it’s about managing change in a way that involves distinct roles, each contributing to the successful implementation of organisational shifts.
+Starting with the basics, the term 'change management' itself provides a hint: it’s about managing change through distinct roles, each contributing to successful organisational shifts.

 The Change Leader: the Architect

 1. Visionary Strategy: Change leaders are the architects of transformation.
 They craft a compelling vision that guides the organisation toward its desired future state.
-Their strategic thinking extends beyond existing processes and budgets to encompass as broad and as big a picture as required by the opportunity at hand.
+Their strategic thinking extends beyond existing processes and budgets to encompass the broadest possible picture required by the opportunity

 3. Anticipating Resistance: Change leaders anticipate resistance and proactively address it.
 They understand that change can be unsettling, and they create psychological safety for employees to voice concerns.
 Their empathy bridges the gap between the old and the new.